 Now that the autotuner is set up, start the car and click Start Auto Tune on the autotuner.
 Let the car idle in park whilst it gets up to the minimum temperature.
-While this happens, you can attempt to change the idle cells in the VE table to get them to a lambda of 1.
-Once the car has warmed up, smoothly drive it around going through the gears and all the way through the rev range.
-A mix of flat, uphill and downhill driving in different gears is optimal to tune the majority of the engine's operating range.
+While this happens, you can change the idle cells in the VE table to get them to a lambda of 1.
+Follow the Cursor on the VE table while idling and adjust the values your car is at while monitoring the lambda value.
+Once the car has warmed up its time to autotune.
 After you are sufficiently happy, click Stop Auto Tune, turn the engine off and click Save on ECU.
-You will want to repeat this process several more times, every time dropping the Cell Change Resistance and Authority Limits to slowly refine your VE table.
+Below is an autotune guideline.